- August 18, 2018

 - Last month, oral arguments were brought before the 9th U.S. Circuit Court of Appeals in San Francisco in a petition challenging the DEA’s rule determining that marijuana extracts are controlled substances.

-- Until a clear consensus on the legality of cannabidiol products is reached, many companies are changing the verbiage on their sites to stay away from the word CBD in an effort to avoid government scrutiny.
+- Until a clear consensus on the legality of cannabidiol products is reached, many companies are changing the verbiage on their sites to stay away from the word CBD in an effort to avoid government scrutiny in CBD payment processing.